 The proposed solution:

-1. Wash your hands before cooking, eating and after going to the restroom.
-(Washing hands does not kill bacteria, it washes them away)
+- Maintain proper hygiene by washing your hands before cooking, eating, and after using the restroom.
+Remember, washing hands doesn't kill bacteria, but it washes them away, reducing the risk of infection.

 The proposed solution: